karakanb/frank/README.md

 cd frank
 dep ensure

+# Generate the embedded assets for the binary file.
+go generate

 # Build the source.
 go build

-# Run the program by giving the markdown path.
+# Run the program by giving the input markdown path.
-./frank --input input.md
+./frank -input input.md
 ```